-The same is true for the selection of the members of the Association's bodies.
-The selection process prioritizes aptitude and qualification.
-However, in the opinion of CENIT AG the special weighting of further criteria, as prescribed by the Code, would unduly restrict the selection of potential candidates for the Management/Supervisory Boards.
-The fact that the Management Board is currently composed of only two members and the Supervisory Board of three members also deserves mention in this context.
+The same is true for the selection of the members of the Company's bodies.
+The selection prioritizes aptitude and qualification.
+In the opinion of CENIT AG, the special weighting of further criteria, as prescribed by the Code, would unduly restrict the selection of potential candidates for the Management/Supervisory Boards.
+The fact that the Management Board is currently made up of only two members and the Supervisory Board of three members also deserves mention in this context.

-The Supervisory and Management Boards expressly welcome all endeavors that promote diversity and counteract discrimination on the basis of gender, or any other form of discrimination.
+The Supervisory and Management Boards expressly welcome all endeavors which promote diversity and counteract discrimination on the basis of gender, or any other form of discrimination.